How to fix a stuck Windows 10 update

 3. Once you're in the system, you can try to update the OS again

-In order to check this, you will need to launch Windows in its Safe Mode, which will disable all other non-essential software.
+To check this, we need to open Windows in Safe Mode, which disables all other non-essential software.
 We won't detail these steps here, but we have a handy guide available on how to boot Windows 10 in Safe Mode.

 If your system boots successfully, Windows should then install the update and allow you to restart your system as normal.